Swahaha/diffusion-classifier-generation/readme.md

 After training the VAE and Diffusion model, we evaluate the performance in generating NN capable of classifiying CIFAR-10 images.
 The evaluation has the following workflow
 * Sample a latent vector from the diffusion model
 * Decode it into a weight vector using the VAE and reconstructs a TinyNN
-* Evaluates the TinyNN on the CIFAR-10 and it tracks the model with best accuracy
+* Evaluates the generated TinyCNN on the CIFAR-10
-* Repeat process several times
-* Saves the best model and accuracy distribution in a histogram.
-* Shows confussion matrix, predictions historgram, precision by class.

 ## Experiments
 Here is a list of possible things we could explore